ymlai87416/drlnd-project3/Report.md

    0. 0.         -6.83172083  6.
 0. 0.        ]]
 ```

-# Algorithm
+## Algorithm

-MADDPG [1] is used to train the agent.
+MADDPG [1] is used to train two agents.

-## Actor-Critic
+### Actor-Critic

 In file `model.py`, the class `Actor` implements the actor network, and the class `Critic` implements the critic network.

-Each DDPG agent create 4 networks, they are actor_local, actor_target, critic_local and critic_target (refer to class `Agent` of file `ddpg_agent.py`).
+Each DDPG agent creates 4 networks, they are actor_local, actor_target, critic_local, and critic_target (refer to class `Agent` of file `ddpg_agent.py`).
 Learning is done on actor_local and critic_local, and soft update is used to gradually apply the weighting of the local network to the target network.

-### Actor network
+#### Actor network

-The network acts as a policy base method, the input is current state, the output is an optimal action.
+The network acts as a policy base function, the input is the current state, the output is an optimal action.

 ```
 Actor(